16 Indoor Team Building Activities

 Some indoor team activities are short, and some others will take you up to three hours.

-Make sure to check your team’s schedule, and if there’s something that might interfere with the activity (such as a team meeting, for example), choose another game that takes less time.
+Make sure to check your team’s schedule, and if there’s something that might interfere with the activity (such as a team meeting, for example), choose other team building games and indoor activities that take less time.

 2. See if the Indoor Activity Fits Your Whole Team

-Not all indoor team building activities will fit right into your entire team.
+Not all indoor team building activities for small groups will fit right into your entire team.

 Some groups will prefer to play a fun game that does not require much physical effort, whereas other groups will be happier if they do indoor dancing lessons, for example.

-Balancing your team’s needs is key to choosing indoor activities that fit them all.
+Balancing your team’s needs is key to choosing team building games and indoor activities that fit them all.

 3. Check the Materials, Planning, and Organization Required to Perform the Activity